ErikFortune/fgv/libraries/ts-json/docs/ts-json.ijsonconverteroptions.usevaluetemplates.md

 ## IJsonConverterOptions.useValueTemplates property

-If true and if template variables are available, then string property values will be rendered using mustache and those variables.
+If `true` and if template variables are available, then string property values will be rendered using mustache and those variable values.
 Otherwise string properties are copied without modification.

-Defaults to true if vars are supplied with options, false otherwise.
+Defaults to `true` if vars are supplied with options, `false` otherwise.

 **Signature:**